-Resistor Failures on PCB - Mk4/Mk5 GHD's Completely Dead
+R8 or R8 and R11 Resistor Failures on PCB - Mk4/Mk5 GHD's Completely Dead or Bleeping.

-The mk4 and mk5 low voltage power supply design relies on a resistor in series with a capacitor to generate 5V for the microprocessor.
+The Mk4 and Mk5 low voltage power supply design relies on a resistor in series with a capacitor to generate 5V for the microprocessor.
 This resistor is susceptible to power surges caused by intermittent cable connections which causes the resistor to go open circuit.
-Therefore if you find a resistor has failed, we'd advise inspecting the cable and the cable connection to make sure there is good reliable connection.
+Therefore if you find a resistor has failed, we'd advise inspecting the cable and the cable socket to make sure there is good reliable connection with no visible damage or signs of arcing..
+Also make sure the mains switch contacts are clean and that you are turning the irons off before plugging them in or out of the main wall socket.
+A faulty mains wall socket or extension lead can also cause sparking and resistor failure.

 The different generations have had different resistor values and types, but they all fail: